quanvuong/deep_learning_tips_and_tricks/README.md

 The tricks include the easiest way to do something based on my experience, not complete explanations of all features available.

+I'm currently an AI researcher at NYU Shanghai.

 **Profiling Speed**

 There are two main profiling tools, cProfiler and [line_profiler](https://github.com/rkern/line_profiler).
 The first helps you find time-consuming functions and the second what lines within the functions take the longest.